 ‘Life sometimes feels like torture’

-One of the young women in Australia whose life has been a nightmare since she received Gardasil vaccination is Asha Stubbs, from Cairns in northern Queensland.
+One of the young women in Australia whose life has been a nightmare since she received Gardasil vaccination is Asha Stubbs, who is originally from Albany, Western Australia, but lives in northern Queensland,.

-Asha received her first two Gardasil injections when she was 15 years old.
-When she received her third injection in July 2008, she was 16.
+Asha received her first two Gardasil injections in July 2007 and October 2007 when she was 15 years old.
+When she received her third injection in March 2008, she was 16.

-Two weeks after that injection, she was diagnosed with idiopathic thrombocytopenic purpura (ITP), a disorder that can lead to easy or excessive bruising and bleeding, which results from unusually low levels of platelets.
+Two weeks after that injection, she was diagnosed with idiopathic thrombocytopenic purpura (ITP), a rare autoimmune disorder in which a person’s blood doesn’t clot properly because the immune system destroys the blood-clotting platelets.

 Asha had previously been in perfect health.